matjack9/my-dear-watson/README.md

 ### Dynamic Frontend Rendering

 With all four analysis types each rendering on a Chart.js radar chart, the Analysis container passes all of the score types as props to one abstract chart component `src/components/analysisChart.js`.
-The abstract code is more effective and easier to maintain even while preserving readability.
+The abstract code is more effective and easier to maintain while still preserving readability.

 `src/containers/analysis.js`